sharmaankit4292/BIProject/README.md

 The cleaned dataset is loaded into an in-memory SQLite DB:
 - You can query it using the notebook itself with Sqlite library.
 - Useful for additional insights (e.g., most improved manufacturers, field-level gaps).
+- The explanation for the Sql query is the word file called **sqlqueryexplanation**.
-- The explanation and output is attached in the folder.
+- The output of sql code is in the **Data** folder above.

 ---